max-lutz/salary_ml_project/README.md

 This projects consists of the following steps:
 - **Problem definition**: Predicting the salary of job offers on linkedin
-- **Data collection**: Web-scraping script on the linkedin website
+- **Data collection**: Web-scraping script on the linkedin website [python]
-- **Data preprocessing and feature engineering**: Extracting numbers from the job description to estimate the salary
+- **Data preprocessing and feature engineering**: Extracting numbers from the job description to estimate the salary [pandas]
 - **Model selection, training, and fine-tuning**: Selecting base models with good performances and fast training out of 15 model classes.
-Training more than 100 models using bayesian optimization to fine-tune hyperparameters.
+Training more than 100 models using bayesian optimization to fine-tune hyperparameters. [scikit-learn, mlflow]
-- **Model evaluation**: Mlflow for comparing model performances
+- **Model evaluation**: Mlflow for comparing model performances [mlflow]
-- **Model deployment**: Local deployment using mlflow and online deployment on AWS using fastapi
+- **Model deployment**: Local deployment using mlflow and online deployment on AWS using fastapi [mlflow, fastapi]
 - **Model monitoring**: Local monitoring on data quality, data drift and model performances.
-Online monitoring on API latency, and predictions errors.
+Online monitoring on API latency, and predictions errors. [evidently]
 <br/>

 ![salary_ml](https://github.com/max-lutz/salary_ml_project/assets/39080117/a1fc9d75-dbf1-4cc5-bb7b-6559e485ec38)